stefankober/detective-board/README.md

 - Exploration: wander around a thought without losing it to scrolling or switching tabs.

-Here is a slightly blurred version of reading a technical book:
+Here is a slightly blurred version of reading a technical book (slighty blurred because I do not own the rights to the screenshotted snippets):

 <img width="1431" height="862" alt="image" src="https://github.com/user-attachments/assets/d9b9e818-b080-441e-acfe-bcf6608bfec5" />